New Synagogue (Ostrów Wielkopolski): The New Synagogue

 In the mid-1980s several projects were suggested to adapt the space; unfortunately only one has passed which was the renovation of the roofing, to protect the wooden interior from decomposition caused by rainwater.
 In 1988 the synagogue was registered as a local monument.

-It used to be open occasionally as a stage for performances.
-A non-professional theater festival, and the Film in Slides festival took place there as well as a series of seminars: Past for the Future, about the dealing with the penetration of German, Jewish, Polish and Russian cultures.
-Shevah Weiss, Israeli Ambassador to Poland was the honorary guest at the Past for the Future event.
+It was occasionally open as a performance theater.
+A non-professional theater festival, and the Film in Slides festival took place there as well as a series of seminars: Past for the Future, about the dealing with the penetration of German, Jewish, Polish and Russian cultures, where Shevah Weiss, Israeli Ambassador to Poland, was an honorary guest.

 In 2006, the matter of ownership of the synagogue and the two cemeteries had been dealt with.
 In exchange for the waiver of claims to the synagogue, the local government paid 225,000 zloty to the Jewish community in Wroclaw, and promised to build a lapidarium, collection of stone monuments on the site of the former Jewish cemetery, at the government's expense.

-In line with the 2005 Local Revitalization Program of Ostrów, the synagogue was supposed to become a Center of the Three Cultures named for Wojciech Bąk, Israel Meir Freimann and Edzard Schaper.
-Symphonic and choral concerts, theater performances and conferences will take place in the main prayer hall.
+In line with the 2005 Local Revitalization Program of Ostrów, the synagogue was to become a Center of the Three Cultures named for Wojciech Bąk, Israel Meir Freimann and Edzard Schaper.
+Symphonic and choral concerts, theater performances and conferences were to take place in the main prayer hall.

 In 2006 an Association of Friends of Ostrów's Synagogue was established and in January 2007, the local government had allocated almost one million zloty for renovation of the synagogue.
-After renovation in 2010 the synagogue is utilized as a venue for art related events.
+After renovation in 2010 the synagogue was used as a venue for art related events.

 The 150th anniversary of the synagogue was celebrated on 16 April 2007.
 On this occasion, the Association of Friends of the Ostrów's Synagogues, and Radoslaw Torzyński, the Mayor of Ostrów, organized a special conference with several lectures and discussions on the history of the Jews in Ostrów.
 Bettina Landé-Tergeist, the great-great-granddaughter of Moritz Landé, the craftsman of the synagogue, was a special guest at the conference.

 Architecture

 The impressive building is of Moorish Revival style, basically formed on the style of Muslim North Africa and Spain.
 The purpose of this style was to highlight the oriental origin of the Jewish community.
-There are accretions of typical nineteenth-century (Neo-Renaissance) and Byzantine styles.
+There are accretions of typical nineteenth-century Renaissance Revival and Byzantine Revival styles.
 The building is large, with two towers located on the sides.